dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

         └── ...
 ```

+{{< notice note >}}

++ `datasets` - Train/validation labels and images downloaded from Roboflow.

++ `recipes` - Sparsification recipes from the [SparseML](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics-yolov5/recipes) repo.

++ `yolov5-train` - cloned directory from Neural Magic's YOLOv5 [fork](https://github.com/neuralmagic/yolov5).

+⚠️ **IMPORTANT**: The sparsification recipes will only work with Neural Magic's YOLOv5 fork and **will NOT WORK** with the original YOLOv5 by Ultralytics.

+{{< /notice >}}

-You can refer to my folder structure [here](https://github.com/dnth/yolov5-deepsparse-blogpost).
+You can explore further into the folder structure on my [Github repo](https://github.com/dnth/yolov5-deepsparse-blogpost).
-Feel free to fork my folder on Github and use it on your own dataset.
+Feel free to fork repo and use it on your own dataset.

 #### 🥋 Training
+Now that we have everything in the right place, let's start by training a baseline model with no optimization.

-To start training we will run the `train.py` script from the YOLOv5 repo.
+For that, run the `train.py` script in the `yolov5-train` folder.
 ```bash
 python train.py --cfg ./models_v5.0/yolov5s.yaml \
                 --data pistols.yaml \